In case you missed them: a few developments in employment law

 In the Canton of Geneva, therefore, the adoption of the principles set out in the LED and the LED-Gender could be an argument in favour of companies, both in the awarding of public procurements and in the granting of State aid.
 Geneva's public procurement regulations (RMP) already require tenderers and contractors to respect the principle of equality between men and women (Article 21).
 However, unless this regulation is amended to explicitly include the obligation to comply with the LED and the LED-Gender (the scope of which is limited to the public sector), it seems to us that compliance with these laws should not become a sine qua non condition for companies responding to public procurements and/or applying for State aid.
 However, this could be an advantage and a change in the regulation in the medium term is not out of the question.

-Please do not hesitate to contact us in case of any questions.
+Please do not hesitate to contact us if you have any further questions on this subject.

 Legal Note: The information contained in this Smart Insight newsletter is of general nature and does not constitute legal advice.